 - Debits go on the left, and they either increase or decrease accounts depending on the type of account.
 For example assets are on the left side of the accounting equation so a debit will increase an asset account.
 In contrast liabilities are on the right side of the equation so a debit will decrease a liability account.
 For easy reference the chart below shows the effect of debits and credits on particular types of account.

 - For every Debit there must be a Credit

 What is a Credit?

 - Credits go on the right, and they either increase or decrease accounts depending on the type of account.
 For example a liability is on the right side of the equation so a credit will increase a liability account.
 In contrast an asset is on the left side of the equation so a credit will decrease an asset account.
-For easy reference our Debit and Credit Chart shows the effect of debits and credits on particular types of account.
+For easy reference the chart below shows the effect of debits and credits on particular types of account.